-M-CS 428 Teaching Secondary English/Language Arts (2) An examination of practical methods and approaches for teaching English/Language Arts in the middle and high school levels.
+M-CS 428 Teaching Secondary English/Language Arts (2) This course helps to prepare the teacher candidate for teaching English/Language Arts in the middle school or high school.
 Curriculum development, unit/lesson plan preparation, and methods for teaching grammar, composition, and literature are presented.
-Candidates will prepare a 4-6 week unit for use in student teaching and/or later teaching situations.
+Elements of the Common Core (www.corestandards.org) will be addresses, and candidates will incorporate appropriate elements in their lesson plans as part of their curriculum unit project.
+Candidates will prepare a 4-6-week curriculum unit for use in student teaching and/or later teaching situations.
 Prerequisite: M-CS 206 Secondary Methods and Materials